hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 * Sharpe ratio (our proposal)

-Note that, among the above top-:math:`k` metrics, SharpeRatio is the proposal in our research paper **" Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning"**.
+Note that, among the above top-:math:`k` metrics, SharpeRatio is the proposal in our research paper **" Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation"**.
 The page: :doc:`sharpe_ratio` describe the above metrics and the contribution of SharpeRatio@k in details.
 We also discuss these metrics briefly in :ref:`the later sub-section <feature_sharpe_ratio>`.

 .. _feature_cd_ope: